sebastiencs/sidebar.el/README.md

 ## Overview

-`sidebar` is a customizable file explorer with git integration.
+`sidebar` is a customizable file explorer with git integration, but not only that.
+You can also get the list of buffers and your maildirs with mu4e.

 I had few problems with others similar projects, so I wrote this one:
 - With the others, we're limited to 1 instance per emacs instance, it's annoying when we're using emacs daemon.